sntran/geotargeting/README.md

 geotargeting
 ============

 REST API for Google Map data of nearest locations.
+It takes locations from a KML file served by Google Map Engine, and return nearest ones from either an address or the user's current location.

 Requirements
 ------------
-* Node.js v0.11.3+
+* Node.js v0.11.3+ for ES6 generators support.
 * Redis server for caching.

 Usage
 -----
 To run the service, use `npm start`.
 Default port is 9876, use `PORT` environment variable to change.
-Cache will default to `redis://localhost:6379` if process.env.DATABASE_URL is not defined.
+Cache will default to `redis://localhost:6379` if `process.env.DATABASE_URL` is not defined.

 End points
 ----------